coldkillerr/Coursera-using-python-to-interact-with-the-OS/testing_in_python.md

 <b>Software testing</b> is a process of evaluating
 computer code to determine
 whether or not it does what you expect it to do.

-Tests cann help make good code great.
+Tests can help make good code great.

 <h2> Manual And Automated Testing </h2>